-This story may not show them as being distinctly American made, but they have taken action when they have seen unfair labor practices, which at least sets them above being a sweatshop.
+This story may not show them as being distinctly American-made, but they have taken action when they have seen unfair labor practices, which at least sets them above being a sweatshop.
 The company would also never knowingly use a supplier that uses child labor.

 Is Patagonia High Quality?

-The customer service and warranty at Patagonia remains one of the industry’s finest.
-They have become one of the most world-renowned brands when it comes to outdoor apparel.
+The customer service and warranty at Patagonia remain one of the industry’s finest.
+They have become one of the world-renowned brands when it comes to outdoor apparel.
 To give you an idea of the level of customer service, one customer brought in a torn two-year-old bag to quote for repairs.

 He said that he had a trip coming up the following week.
-When the representative heard this he said, “Unfortunately, I don’t think we can repair it in that time, and since it’s a past season color, we can’t swap it out.
+When the representative heard this, he said, “Unfortunately, I don’t think we can repair it in that time, and since it’s a past season color, we can’t swap it out.
 If you are okay with it, go grab a new one off the shelf.”
 It’s stories like that with customer service at Patagonia that have created a loyal fan base.

 You could encounter far worse quality shopping around with other brands than what you receive with Patagonia since they stand behind their products.
 Also, because they commit themselves not to using sweatshops, the product tends to have far better quality.
 Patagonia has also become popular because of its commitment to fighting climate change and improving work conditions for its employees.

 Unfortunately, dozens of clothing brands made the switch to overseas manufacturing as they couldn’t compete without it.
-Still, a number of great American made brands exist, and we would hope that you would support them because of their sacrifice to keep their products made in America.
+Still, a number of great American-made brands exist, and we would hope that you would support them because of their sacrifice to keep their products made in America.